Learn all about the past, present and future of North America’s largest mineral port, the Port of Sept-Îles.

 FOR THE NATURAL RESOURCES INDUSTRY

-Because we enjoy a strategic location on the St. Lawrence River and some of the most enviable maritime conditions in North America; because our state-of-the-art facility has an annual capacity of 100 MT and can accommodate bulk carriers up to 400,000 tonnes; because our economic development initiatives draw on a local network of recognized experts in areas such as the environment, smart energy, and rail transportation; we can say without a doubt that we are a key partner for the global natural resources industry.
+Because we enjoy a strategic location on the St. Lawrence River and some of the most enviable maritime conditions in North America; because our state-of-the-art facility has a high annual capacity and can accommodate bulk carriers up to 400,000 tonnes; because our economic development initiatives draw on a local network of recognized experts in areas such as the environment, smart energy, and rail transportation; we can say without a doubt that we are a key partner for the global natural resources industry.

 depth at dock